plinder-org/plinder/docs/dataset.md

 - `annotation_table.parquet`: Lists all systems and their annotations.
 - `annotation_table_nonredundant.parquet`: Subset of systems without redundant systems.
 - `entry_chains.parquet`: One row per protein chain with the entry, entity, holo partition flag, and UniProt mappings needed to construct the Foldseek/MMseqs sub-databases.
+- `entry_sources.parquet`: One row per PDB entry recording the exact source mmCIF major and minor revision used during ingest.
+This is normalized entry metadata and is not repeated on ligand rows.

 :::{include} table.html
 :::